-Use, Special.
-A use which is permitted in a district only if a zoning certificate is expressly authorized by the Zoning Board of Appeals.
+Use, Principal Permitted.
+A use which is permitted in a district for which a zoning certificate shall be issued by the Zoning Director provided that the applicant meets the applicable requirements of the Code.

 Use, Temporary.
 A use that is authorized by this Code to be conducted for a fixed period of time.
 Temporary uses are characterized by activities such as the sale of agricultural products, contractors offices and equipment sheds, fireworks, carnivals, flea markets, and garage sales.